 What is Intestacy?

 Intestacy is term used to describe someone who dies without a will.
+Unless you have a valid will or estate plan you will die intestate and the state laws of Oklahoma will apply.

 Do I still need to go to probate if I die without a will?